 Holidays time is wintertime in the OC, and the temperature can dip down at night, especially near or on the water.
 It’s good to pack and wear layers and pack a hat, mitts and a windbreaker.
 Or a full down coat if you’re a local!

 Newport Beach is at once fairly compact, and also spread out along the coast and the Pacific Coast Highway.
 Having a car is great, as is using Uber or cabs.

 In the Newport Center area, you can use FRANC, a free shuttle service that is bookable via its App.
 Travel to and from Fashion Island Hotel, Newport Center, Fashion Island, Corona del Mar Plaza, Villas of Fashion Island and Colony with ease.

 The free Newport Beach Balboa Peninsula Trolley operates during the peak summer months only.

 There are myriad hotels, resorts and Airbnbs to choose from in Newport Beach.
 I enjoyed a stay at the lovely Hyatt Regency Newport Beach.
 This luxury property is located on 26-acres near Upper Newport Beach Nature Reserve.
 It has generously-sized suites, three outdoor pools, and beautiful grounds to enjoy on an evening walk.
 The property is conveniently located near John Wayne Airport and Fashion and Balboa Islands.

 Photo Credits: Claudia Laroye; Featured image courtesy of Bleu Cotton Photography.

-Disclosure: The writer was hosted by Visit Newport Beach.
+Disclosure: This post contains affiliate links.
+The writer was hosted by Visit Newport Beach.
 As always, her opinions about celebrating the holidays by the beach are honest and her own.